ParthaPRay/Papers/README.md

 ## High Quality Journal

 *	Ray.
+P. P., “Leveraging Deep Learning and Language Models in Revolutionizing Water Resource Management, Research and Policy-Making: A Case for ChatGPT”, ACS ET&Water, American Chemical Society, 2023 ISSN: 2690-0637.
+(Scopus).
+(Accepted)

+*	Ray.
 P. P., Majumder.
 P., “ChatGPT's Potential to Transform Healthcare and Address Ethical Challenges in AI-driven Medicine”, Journal of Clinical Neurology, Korean Neurological Association, 2023 ISSN: 1738-6586.
 (Science Citation Index) (IF: 0.76).
 (Accepted)

 *	Ray.
-P. P., “AI in Sensor Research: A Reality Check and the Underestimated Potential of ChatGPT”, ACS Sensors, ACS, 2023 ISSN: 2379-3694.
+P. P., “AI in Sensor Research: A Reality Check and the Underestimated Potential of ChatGPT”, ACS Sensors, American Chemical Society, 2023 ISSN: 2379-3694.
 (Science Citation Index) (IF: 9.618).
 (Accepted)

 *	Ray.
 P. P., “Refining the Application of Artificial Intelligence in the Water Domain: Exploring the Potential of ChatGPT”, Science of The Total Environment, Elsevier, 2023 ISSN: 0048-9697.
 (Science Citation Index) (IF: 10.754).
 (Accepted)

 *	Ray.
 P. P., “A Sober Appraisal of AI Systems, Particularly ChatGPT, in the Facets of Emergency Medicine”, Annals of Emergency Medicine, Elsevier, 2023 ISSN: 1097-6760.
 (Science Citation Index) (IF: 6.762).
 (Accepted)

 *	Ray.
-P. P., “AI-Assisted Sustainable Farming: Harnessing the Power of ChatGPT in Modern Agricultural Sciences and Technology”, ACS Agricultural Science & Technology, ACS, 2023 ISSN: 2692-1952.
+P. P., “AI-Assisted Sustainable Farming: Harnessing the Power of ChatGPT in Modern Agricultural Sciences and Technology”, ACS Agricultural Science & Technology, American Chemical Society, 2023 ISSN: 2692-1952.
 (Scopus).
 (Accepted)

 *	Ray.
 P. P., Das, P., K., “Charting the Terrain of Artificial Intelligence: A Multidimensional Exploration of Ethics, Agency, and Future Directions”, Philosophy & Technology, Springer, 2023 ISSN: 2210-5441.
 (Scopus).
 (Accepted)